C0Assassin/rb4-to-rb2/README.md

 Instructions on how to pull properly are in the instructions.txt file.

+@@Every song has been converted either through two methods, auto generation and hand conversions (Hand conversions are still a work in progress, and don't have all songs available.)
+Auto generated conversions use Onyx, and are just that.
+Automatically converted.
+They do not carry the real venue events or lipsyncing.
+Hand conversions are converts done by hand, and have all the proper meta data/lipsync/venue/and details from the real RB4 package.@@

+Below is an extensive list of everything thats been hand converted:

 ## Disc Songs Completed (65/65):
 All Rock Band 4 disc songs are playable.